38 Startup Company Ideas

 21st Century Pipe Organ

 The visceral experience of a physical pipe organ is unmatched.
-But they are crazy expensive to purchase, install, and maintain, so we are seeing fewer pipe organs in churches, theaters, and halls.
+But pipe organs are crazy expensive to purchase, install, and maintain, so we are seeing fewer pipe organs in churches, theaters, and halls.

 Mutual Fund Tool